 According to the 2020 Humanitarian Response Plan, a total of 6 million people were in urgent need of food assistance across Zimbabwe both in rural and urban areas.
-In addition, 1.5 million small holder farmers were in need of season-sensitive emergency crop and livestock input assistance.
+In addition, 1.5 million small holder farmers needed season-sensitive emergency crop and livestock input assistance.

-The increased rural and urban caseload due to COVID-19 of 200,000 is bringing the total target to 4.6 million people, according to the HRP COVID-19 Addendum.
+The increased rural and urban caseload due to COVID-19 of 200,000 brought the total target to 4.6 million people, according to the HRP COVID-19 Addendum.

-According to the WFP September food security update, prices of basic food commodities in Zimbabwean dollars (ZWL) terms continued their upward trend, but it has stabilized to around 10 per cent monthly increase in comparison to over 30 per cent reported before June 2020.
+According to the WFP December food security update, prices of basic food commodities in Zimbabwean dollars (ZWL) terms continued their upward trend for maize grain and maize meal, recording a 6 per cent increase, while prices for vegetable oil and sugar beans had remained stable in comparison to November 2020.
+In general prices of basic food commodities were recording a month on month increase of less than 10 per cent since October.
 The relative stable price trends in ZWL terms is in line with stabilized foreign exchange rates.
-The annual inﬂation declined for a third consecutive month: from 838 per cent in July to 761 per cent in August and was pegged at 659 in September 2020.
-This downward trend is also reflected in food inflation which decreased from 977 per cent in July to 761 per cent in August and pegged at 724 per cent in September 2020.
+The annual inﬂation declined for a fourth consecutive month: from 838 per cent in July to 402 per cent in November 2020 and from 977 per cent in July to 472 per cent in October 2020 for food inflation.

-The IPC analysis for the rural areas was conducted from 12 – 16 October.
-The indication is a reduction in the numbers of acutely food-insecure people facing crisis or worse (IPC Phases 3 or above) conditions during October to December 2020 and January to March 2021, when compared to the previous analysis.
-The improvement is highly related to currently on-going and planned large-scale humanitarian food assistance.
+The latest IPC analysis for the rural areas indicated a reduction in the numbers of acutely food-insecure people facing crisis or worse (IPC Phases 3 or above) conditions during October to December 2020 (2.6 million) and January to March 2021 (3.4 million), when compared to the previous analysis (4.3 million from February to June 2020).
+In the absence of large-scale humanitarian food assistance programmes currently ongoing in the country, more households would likely be in a worse-off food security situation.
 The food insecurity is primarily due to shocks and hazards experienced in the country such as drought, reduced livelihood opportunities due to restrictions linked to COVID-19, pests and diseases, and high food prices.

-In September, WFP’s Rural Lean Season Assistance (LSA) programme was scaled up to over 1 million people, while in urban areas WFP scaled up its programme to target 292,000 people across 22 domains.
-In October, the LSA caseload was scaled up to 1,064,538 while in urban areas, WFP caseload reached 326,000.
+In November, WFP’s Rural Lean Season Assistance (LSA) programme was scaled up to reach over 1.2 million people, while the urban areas WFP resilience programme reached around 250,000 people.

-According to the Financial Tracking Service (FTS) (as of 20 November 2020), only $141 million of the $507 million (28 per cent) total requested budget for the revised FSL Cluster HRP 2020 was received.
+According to the Financial Tracking Service (FTS), only $151.5 million of the $498.4 million (30 per cent) total requested budget for the revised FSL Cluster HRP 2020 was received.